Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Characteristics of summer Greenland blocking in reanalysis

-In Fig. \ref{evolution_composites} we show composites of upstream and retrograding blocks over Greenland during different stages of their life cycles, as detected by the GHA index.
-See Supplementary Material for a similar analysis based on the DAV index showing similar features.
-Again, we see that temperature anomalies are larger for the upstream blocks.
-In both cases, the rise in temperatures starts before the blocking when the ridge structure starts developing.
-This feature is particularly evident for the upstream blocks. $IVT$ standard anomalies are again larger for upstream blocks than retrograding blocks, especially before and during the blocking onset.
-This fact suggests a link between the fast temperature rise and the moisture advection, which likely plays a role in the blocking onset.
+In Fig.~\ref{evolution_composites} we show composites of upstream and retrograding blocks over Greenland during different stages of their life cycles, as detected by the GHA index.
+See Supplementary Material for a similar analysis based on the DAV index showing comparable features (Fig.~S2).
+Again, we see that temperature anomalies are larger for upstream blocks.
+In both cases, the rise in temperature starts before the blocking when the ridge structure starts developing.
+This feature is particularly evident for the upstream blocks.
+IVT standard anomalies are again larger for upstream blocks than retrograding blocks, especially before and during the blocking onset.
+This fact suggests a link between the fast temperature rise and the moisture advection, which likely contributes to the development of the block.